sandialabs/spack-manager/docs/user_profiles/developers/developer_workflow.md

 In order for Spack-Manager to work you need to define the `SPACK_MANAGER` environment variable, and it should provide the absolute path to your Spack-Manager directory.
 To have access to the commands we will use in this tutorial you need to source `$SPACK_MANAGER/start.sh`.
-This script enables all the functions in Spack-Manager but it does not activate Spack.
+This script enables all the shell functions in Spack-Manager but it does not activate Spack.
 We do this to allow you to add these lines to your `bash_profile` without any penalty since sourcing Spack adds an unacceptable level of overhead for standard shell spawning,